carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - `Service control policies (SCPs)` are a type of organization policy that you can use to manage permissions in your organization.
       - It offers central control over the maximum available permissions for all accounts in your organization.
       - It helps you to ensure your accounts stay within your organization’s access control guidelines.
-    - **Resource Based Policies** are supported by S3, SNS, and SQS.
+    - `Resource Based Policies` are supported by S3, SNS, and SQS.
-    - **IAM Permission Boundaries** to set at individual user or role for maximum allowed permissions.
+    - `IAM Permission Boundaries` to set at individual user or role for maximum allowed permissions.
+When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own.
   - Policies Sections:
     - `Version` policy language version. `2012-10-17` is the latest version.
     - `Statement` container for one or more policy statements